wiliao/spring-kafka/samples/docs/Kafka_The_Definitive_Guide_2nd_Edition.md

 ### Use Cases of Cross-Cluster Mirroring

-- Regional data aggregation
+- Regional and central clusters
-- Disaster recovery
+- High availability (HA) and disaster recovery (DR)
+- Regulatory compliance
-- Cloud migration
+- Cloud migrations
+- Aggregation of data from edge clusters

 ### Multicluster Architectures